History

 Nutrient Dense Food

 I first learned of this concept when reading the book “The Intelligent Gardener” by Steve Solomon.
-I later learned that the Weston A. Price Foundation has been promoting this idea for decades, and groups like the Bionutrient Food Association were continuing to push the idea.
+I later learned that the Weston A. Price Foundation has been promoting this idea for decades.
 The basic premise is that healthy people require healthy food, and healthy food requires healthy soil.
 Or to look at it the other way, if soil is deficient in important minerals, the food, and hence the people who eat that food, will also be deficient in those minerals.
-If not amended properly, farm land becomes degraded over time and the nutritional quality of the food it produces declines.
 It’s a rather simple concept, but rather mind blowing at the same time.
-The reason our industrial food system doesn’t talk about this is because it costs money to amend soil, and you would have to care about more than shareholder profits to take this approach.
+The reason our industrial food system doesn’t talk about this is it costs money to amend soil, and you would have to care about more than shareholder profits to take this approach.
 To ensure our food is as nutrient dense as possible, we use a rigorous soil testing process and amend our soils whenever necessary to bring them into balance.
 The extra money we spend on these amendments never gets recovered by the farm in the sales price of our food, but we continue to do it because it is the right thing to do.

 Resiliency

 We are focused on building a resilient farm that will thrive in an uncertain future.
-This includes producing our own soil fertility on farm through cover cropping and composting, growing our our own cover crop seed, and developing local markets that are not prone to the whims of the global commodity market.
+This includes producing our own soil fertility on farm through cover cropping and composting, working with other farmers to produce our own seed, and one day potentially making our own bio-fuel.
 Rather than focus on energy-intensive operations that allow year round production, we focus on low energy season extension techniques and crop storage.
-Keeping a walk-in cooler or root cellar cold in Montana in February to store crops is a lot easier than trying to heat a greenhouse in February to grow crops.
+Keeping a root cellar cool in Montana in February to store crops is a lot smarter and easier than trying to heat a greenhouse in February to grow crops.

 Affecting Change